leohori/leohori/README.md

 I'm Leonardo Horikian!
 Seasoned leader, solution architect and developer with 20 years of strong technical experience who loves solving hard business problems using technology.
 I am a detail-oriented and organized professional with creative mindset and strong technical abilities.
 I love facing new challenges, learning new disruptive technologies, and overcoming unexpected barriers.

+- 📫 How to reach me:

+Wether you want to hire me, have a question or just want to say hi, my inbox is always open!
+Feel free to send me an email or connect via LinkedIn.
+I look forward to hearing from you!

 <!--
 **leohori/leohori** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.